cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 Even with the best intentions, you will inevitably have to change some names over time.
 This is okay because your identifiers are persistent!
 However, you might have to retire entries.
-This might mean adding an additional column to *entities.tsv* with the date that a term is made obsolete.
+This might mean adding a column to *entities.tsv* with the date that a term is made obsolete.

 ### Upgrade to more powerful tooling